kkensuke/myjb/_build/html/_sources/programming/github/github.md

 ```
 ````

-Then reflect new branch to remote repository.
+Then reflect the new branch to the remote repository.
 ```
 $ git push origin <branch>
 ```